DefangLabs/samples/samples/python-form/README.md

 Short Description: A Flask application that provides a basic example of handling form submissions

-Tags: flask, form, python
+Tags: Flask, Form, Python

-Languages: python
+Languages: Python